jay-k2j2/Style-Transfer-using-CycleGan---Medical-Images/README.md

 [CycleGAN](https://arxiv.org/pdf/1703.10593.pdf) is used for style transfer and image generation.
 CycleGAN have its own advantages, like produces it high quality images and does not required paired data.

-more on project details are available [here](https://github.com/jay-k2j2/Style-Transfer-using-CycleGan---Medical-Images/blob/main/CycleGAN%20summary.pdf "Summary"). project outcomes are shown below:
+more on project details are available [here](https://github.com/jay-k2j2/Style-Transfer-using-CycleGan---Medical-Images/blob/main/CycleGAN%20summary.pdf "Summary").
+Project code is given [here](https://github.com/jay-k2j2/Style-Transfer-using-CycleGan---Medical-Images/blob/main/cyclegan_medical_GitHUB.ipynb).Project outcomes are shown below:

 ## Training